VijayRod/demo/container-storage/logs/identity-role_assignment.md

 assignmentScope="/subscriptions/$subId/resourceGroups/$assignmentResourceGroupName" ## An alternate scope is "/subscriptions/$subId".

 # To create a role assignment.
-az role assignment create --assignee $objectId --role "Contributor" --scope $assignmentScope
+az role assignment create --role "Contributor" --assignee $objectId --scope $assignmentScope az role assignment create --role "Owner" --scope $id --assignee $email # Scope can be a specific resource URI such as that of an AKS cluster

 # To list a role assignment.
 az role assignment list --assignee $objectId --scope $assignmentScope